ahmedmaasmi/Maoudi/README.md

 6. David: *"This week, but only in the mornings"*
 7. System filters and shows: *"Dr. Lee has Tuesday and Wednesday mornings available.
 Which day?"*
 8. David selects Tuesday, provides his information, and the appointment is confirmed
+9. System provides calendar links for all major calendar platforms
+10. Chat title updates to "Appointment with Dr. Lee"

 ### Scenario 5: Accessibility-Focused Voice Booking